muil-io/muil-javascript/README.md

 - subject - The subject of the email
   Y

-## Send Email from Template with Attchment
+## Send Email from Template with Attachment

 ```
 muil.sendMail({